amaan784/ml-dl-related/README.md

 # Hugging Face

+- Note-
+- A lot of storage space may be needed since the models are heavy

 ## Pipeline Function-

 The pipeline function returns an end to end object that performs an NLP task on one or more several texts.